Exploring spin-squeezing in the Mott insulating regime: role of anisotropy, inhomogeneity and hole doping: Introduction

 The archetypal model undergoing such desired scalability is the famous one-axis twisting (OAT) protocol (all-to-all interactions) where the best squeezing scales with the system size as $\xi^2_{\rm min}\propto N^{-2/3}$~\cite{PhysRevA.47.5138}.
 It was simulated with pioneering experiments using bimodal Bose-Einstein~\cite{Treutlein2010,Oberthaler2010} and spinor~\cite{Chapman2012,PhysRevLett.125.033401,PhysRevLett.122.173601,Mao2023} condensates utilizing atom-atom collisions and atom-light interactions in cavity setups~\cite{PhysRevLett.104.073602,PhysRevLett.105.080403}.
 These platforms, however, weakly support a single-spin addressing and control required very often by quantum technology tasks.
 There is an increasing interest in generation of spin-squeezed states using platforms where individual addressing of spins is possible~ \cite{Richerme2014, Kajtoch_2018, PhysRevA.102.013328, PhysRevResearch.1.033075,PhysRevLett.129.150503, PhysRevLett.129.113201,mamaev2023spin, PhysRevA.107.033318}.
 Recent experiments using an array of trapped ions~\cite{Franke2023} and Rydberg atoms~\cite{Bornet2023,Eckner2023} have demonstrated the generation of such scalable squeezing with tens of spins.
 Ultra-cold atoms in optical lattices offer yet another platform for scalable spin-squeezing generation in a system composed of tens of thousands of spins.

 In this paper, we study dynamical generation of scalable spin squeezing with ultra-cold bosonic atoms in two internal states loaded into a one-dimensional optical lattice.
 We consider the strongly interacting regime with one atom per lattice site, where the system forms a ferromagnetic Heisenberg XXZ spin chain with nearest-neighbour interactions~\cite{Altman_2003, PhysRevLett.125.240504}.
-The anisotropy of the spin model is set by intra- and inter-species interactions.
+This is the Mott insulating regime.
+The anisotropy of the corresponding XXZ spin model is set by intra- and inter-species interactions.
 When interaction strengths equal each other, the model reduces to the isotropic XXX Heisenberg spin chain.
 We concentrate on the system and parameters as in the recent experiments with rubidium-87 atoms using the quantum gas microscope when the nearly single-atom control and resolution were obtained~ \cite{PhysRevX.9.041014}.
 However, our analytical theory is general and can be applied to trapped ions and molecules when they simulate the same models~\cite{PhysRevA.108.052618,Micheli2006}.

 Even for the simple system considered by us, experimental imperfections may arise such as slight anisotropy of the interactions, residual local magnetic fields, hole doping, external trapping effects or non-zero temperature.
 They could negatively affect the dynamics of the system.
 Throughout this work, we found that in most cases, not only these different effects can be accurately accounted for, but in most cases, they are beneficial for spin squeezing generation.